menomi/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory contents, including hidden files(starting with .).use the long format. display current directory contents.long format, with user and group IDs displayed numerically. creates a directory named my_first_directory in the /tmp/ directory.
+display current directory contents, including hidden files(starting with .).use the long format. display current directory contents.long format, with user and group IDs displayed numerically. creates a directory named my_first_directory in the /tmp/ directory. move the file betty from /tmp/ to /tmp/my_first_directory.